uribench/software-engineering-handbook/about/SIMPLE_FLOW.md

 ## Create Content

 Goto the [handbook repository on GitHub][1] and use the 'Create new file' button.
+When finished, optionally add description using the 'Propose new file' dialog, and finally submit the file using the 'Propose new file' button.

 ### Prerequisites